 Consequences and decisions:

-B09 - data exposed in a way that’s consistent with data exchange initiatives within EUMETNET, WMO and the wider data community
+B09 - data exposed in a way that is consistent with data exchange initiatives within EUMETNET, WMO and the wider data community

-“As a data owner, I want my data exposed in a way that’s consistent with data exchange initiatives within EUMETNET, WMO and the wider data community.
-For example, WIS 2.0, INSPIRE, HVD, and FDCM.
+“As a data owner, I want my data exposed in a way which is consistent with data exchange initiatives within EUMETNET, WMO and the wider data community.
+For example, WIS 2.0, EU INSPIRE directive and EU HVD Implementing Act.
 So, I can meet my international commitments and obligations within the Meteorological and wider user community.”

 Priority: